samuelrwabwera/signature/README.md

 ## Compatibility
 The widget is usable and works smoothly in Google chrome, Internet explorer.
-In Firefox by setting dom.w3c_pointer_events.enabled to “true” in about:config you can get to use the widget.(Thats if initially it wasnt working)
+In Firefox by setting dom.w3c_pointer_events.enabled to “true” in about:config you can get to use the widget.(Thats if initially it was not working)